 Pill imprint a ER a ER has been identified as Erythromycin delayed-release 250 mg (erythromycin base).

-Erythromycin is used in the treatment of dental abscess; skin or soft tissue infection; upper respiratory tract infection; bronchitis; nongonococcal urethritis (and more), and belongs to the drug class macrolides.
+Erythromycin is used in the treatment of dental abscess; upper respiratory tract infection; skin or soft tissue infection; strep throat; chlamydia infection (and more), and belongs to the drug class macrolides.
 There is no proven risk in humans during pregnancy.
 Erythromycin 250 mg (erythromycin base) is not a controlled substance under the Controlled Substance Act (CSA).

 - a ER a ER

 - 250 mg (erythromycin base)

 - Red / Clear

 - B - No proven risk in humans